imrafaelmerino/java-fun/docs/README.md

 So, while the initial setup may seem involved, the long-term benefits of reusability and code clarity make optics an invaluable tool when working with JSON data in your project.

-## <a name="notwhatfor"><a/> When not to use it

-**Avoid Overengineering**

-json-values is a powerful tool for working with JSON data in a straightforward and expressive manner.
-However, it's essential to exercise restraint and avoid creating overly complex abstractions, especially if they involve excessive use of getters and setters or intricate DSLs built on top of json-values.

-**Consider Your Design Choices**

-It's crucial to strike a balance between leveraging the capabilities of json-values and adhering to the principles of good software design.
-Creating abstractions that are more about showcasing technical prowess than addressing practical problems can lead to what's humorously referred to as "Narcissistic Design."

-**Watch "Narcissistic Design"**

-If you're interested in exploring this concept further, you can watch the thought-provoking talk titled "Narcissistic Design" by Stuart Halloway.
-This presentation offers an ironic take on the pitfalls of overengineering and the importance of keeping design decisions pragmatic and focused on solving real-world challenges.

-In summary, while json-values is a valuable tool, it's essential to use it judiciously and avoid creating overly complex abstractions that may not align with the practical needs of your project, especially in the context of EOOP.

 ## <a name="requirements"><a/> Requirements